Improved bounds for noisy group testing with constant tests per item: Introduction

 \subsection{Motivation and background}

 Suppose we have a large collection of $n$ people, a small number $k$ of whom are infected by some disease, and where only $m \ll n$ tests are available.
 In a landmark paper \cite{Dorfman_1943} from 1943, Dorfman introduced the idea of group testing.
 The basic idea is as follows: rather than screen one person using one test, we could mix samples from individuals in one pool, and use a single test for this whole pool.
 The task is to recover the infection status of all individuals using the pooled test results.
 Dorfman's original work was motivated by a biological application, namely identifying individuals with syphilis.
 Subsequently, group testing has found a number of related applications, including detection of HIV \cite{Wein_1996}, DNA sequencing \cite{Kwang_2006,Ngo_2000} and protein interaction experiments \cite{Mourad_2013, Thierry_2006}.
 More recently, it has been recognised as an essential tool to moderate pandemic spread \cite{Cheong_2020}, where identifiying infected individuals fast and at a low cost is indispensable \cite{Madhav_2017}.
-In particular, group testing has been identified as a testing scheme for the detection of COVID-19 \cite{Goethe_2020,Technion_2020}.

-From a mathematical perspective, group testing is a prime example of an inference problem where one wants to learn a ground truth from (possibly noisy) measurements \cite{Achlioptas_2004, Achlioptas_2016,Canonne_2020,Harrow_2020,Hartline_2020,Kamath_2019,Sankarararaman_2018}.
-Over the last decade, it has regained popularity and today is a field of active research.
-Results on its information-theoretic and algorithmic properties were recently presented by Scarlett et al. at SODA'16, ISIT'16, ISIT'19 \cite{Scarlett_2019, Scarlett_2016_2, Scarlett_2016}, and Baldassini et al. at ISIT'13 \cite{Baldassini_2013} and Coja-Oghlan et al. at ICALP'19, COLT'20 \cite{Coja_2019, Coja_2019_2}.
+In particular, group testing has been identified as a testing scheme for the detection of COVID-19 \cite{Abdalhamid_2020,Goethe_2020,Technion_2020}.
+From a mathematical perspective, group testing is a prime example of an inference problem where one wants to learn a ground truth from (possibly noisy) measurements \cite{Abbe_2016,Arikan_2009,Donoho_2006}.
+Over the last decade, it has regained popularity and a significant body of research was dedicated to understand its information-theoretic and algorithmic properties \cite{ Baldassini_2013, Coja_2019, Coja_2019_2,Scarlett_2019, Scarlett_2016_2, Scarlett_2016}.
 In this paper, we provide improved upper bounds on the number of tests that guarantee successful inference for the noisy variant of group testing.